boyboi86/cqrlib/README.md

 Feel free to contribute by completing any issues filed.
 It is meant to be used in conjunction with [tutorial](https://github.com/boyboi86/AFML)

-I'm working in a Quant fund call "Alpha Hedge Fund" focus on market neutral strategy, which runs on other propertiary methods, so feel free to use it.
-But!!
 DO NOT Monetize this repo in part or in whole!!

 Please credit the original author (Basically it's me), the code is free for use for research and learning purposes forever.